shahramyalameha/burai/docs/source/usage/project/input_editor.rst

 |

-The input editor has several modes which can be selected by following menu.
+The input editor has several modes which can be selected by the menu of the right-hand side.

 +-----------------------------------------------------------+
 | .. image:: ../../../img/input_editor/OpenMenu.png         |